AtsushiSakai/PythonRobotics/docs/modules/localization/histogram_filter_localization/histogram_filter_localization.rst

 In this step, all probabilities are updated by observations, this is the update step of bayesian filter.

-The probability update formula is different based on used sensor model.
+The probability update formula is different by the used sensor model.

-This simulation uses range observation model (using RF-ID).
+This simulation uses range observation model.

-So, the probability of each grid is updated by this formula:
+The probability of each grid is updated by this formula:

 .. math:: p_t=p_{t-1}*h(z)